yupavlen-ms/openvmm/Guide/src/dev_guide/getting_started/cross_compile.md

 rustup target add x86_64-pc-windows-msvc
 ```

-Note that today this is only supported with the external, public toolchain, not
-msrustup.

 Additional build tools must be installed as well.
 If your distro has LLVM 14
 available (Ubuntu 22.04 or newer):
 ```bash